 5. Some bottled drinking water can be unsafe.

-water is important but you?re better off purchasing a water filtration system for your home.
+In summary, if you buy bottled water because you think it is healthier, test after test has shown no evidence of that.
+Drinking pure water is important but you?re better off purchasing a water filtration system for your home.
 In the end, it will save you money and offer peace of mind knowing that your water is truly contaminant free.